alflennik/use-flow/documentation/tutorial.md

 Before, using the class syntax, it was extremely difficult to pull out logic from a single component into multiple files.

-Now, with hooks, it's totally doable to pull apart a component like this into two or three files, each which maintains its own internal state.

-For this Doggy application, there could be one component for the UI, a hook for managing the doggyUrl and a hook for tracking the subscription status.
-And you could gradually refactor the component we wrote above into a more scaleable approach as the complexity organically grows.
+Hooks give you everthing you need to break a component like this into two or three files, each with its own internal state, its own abstractions, and its own hidden complexities.
+For this Doggy application, there might eventually be one component for the UI, a hook for managing the `doggyUrl` and a hook for tracking the subscription status.
+Transitioning to a more expansive architecture can occur gradually as the project develops.

-Basically, what I'm saying is, what you see here in this tutorial is just the beginning. useFlow is powerful in one component, but it can function within a reactive tree of components.
-It's crazy powerful stuff.
+Basically what I'm saying is, applying useFlow to one component in this tutorial is just the beginning.
+When you scale it up across a reactive tree of components, that's where you will start finding it difficult to go back to the way things were before.

 The only hard part is finding a challenge worthy of it!

 Bringing this tutorial to a close, you've now seen all useFlow has to offer, every API.
-I hope you found it useful and/or interesting, and for my part it was fun showing it off.
+I hope you found it useful, or interesting, and for my part it was fun showing it off!

-With that, our scheme to make a fortune selling access to a free an open source is almost complete.
+With that, our scheme to make a fortune selling access to a free and open source API is almost complete.

 The only security vulnerability is the prospect of the user refreshing the page.